cavanes1/ColTools/README.md

 ### submit-in-a-row.sh
 Bash script that automatically submits the created jobs for a COLUMBUS vibrational calculation.

+### MOanalyzer.ipynb
+Can be used to analyze the difference in molecular orbitals between geometries.
+Requires modification to fit the specific molecule being analyzed.

 ### gradcomp.py
 Compares gradients and nonadiabatic couplings between two ab initio calculated points.